-(4) Pursuant to a Schedule 13D filed with the SEC on February 26, 2016, as amended on July 5, 2016, July 8, 2016, August 3, 2016, June 20, 2017 and August 22, 2017 (i) Fundamental Global Partners, LP, a Delaware limited partnership ("FGPP"); (ii) Fundamental Global Partners Master Fund, LP, a Cayman Islands exempted limited partnership ("FGPM"); (iii) Fundamental Global Investors, LLC, a North Carolina limited liability company ("FGI"); (iv) FGI Funds Management, LLC, a Florida limited liability company; (v) Joseph H. Moglia; (vi) D. Kyle Cerminara; (vii) Lewis M. Johnson; (viii) RELM Wireless Corporation, a Nevada corporation ("RELM"); and (ix) Tactical Capital Investments LLC, a Delaware limited liability company and a wholly-owned subsidiary of RELM, reported that, as of August 22, 2017, they beneficially owned in the aggregate 2,126,948 shares of Iteris' common stock, of which 261,231, 250,789, and 1,614,928 shares are held directly by FGPP, FGPM and RELM, respectively.
+(4) Pursuant to a Schedule 13D filed with the SEC on February 26, 2016, as amended on July 5, 2016, July 8, 2016, August 3, 2016, and June 20, 2017 (i) Fundamental Global Partners, LP, a Delaware limited partnership ("FGPP"); (ii) Fundamental Global Partners Master Fund, LP, a Cayman Islands exempted limited partnership ("FGPM"); (iii) Fundamental Global Investors, LLC, a North Carolina limited liability company ("FGI"); (iv) FGI Funds Management, LLC, a Florida limited liability company; (v) Joseph H. Moglia; (vi) D. Kyle Cerminara; (vii) Lewis M. Johnson; (viii) RELM Wireless Corporation, a Nevada corporation ("RELM"); and (ix) Tactical Capital Investments LLC, a Delaware limited liability company and a wholly-owned subsidiary of RELM, reported that, as of June 20, 2017, they beneficially owned in the aggregate 2,126,948 shares of Iteris' common stock, of which 261,231, 250,789, and 1,614,928 shares are held directly by FGPP, FGPM and RELM, respectively.
 Of the shares attributed to RELM, 100 shares are held by RELM of record; the remaining shares held by RELM are in an account that is managed by CWA Asset Management Group, LLC (doing business as "Capital Wealth Advisors").
 Share purchases by RELM were made through Tactical Capital Investments LLC.
-In addition, as reported in its Schedule 13-D, CWA Asset Management Group, LLC, which is 50% owned by FGI, held 99,578 shares for account of individual investors.
-Mr. Cerminara directly held 2,605 shares and 8,146 RSUs (all of which will accelerate and become vested at the Annual Meeting).
+In addition, as reported in its Schedule 13-D, CWA Asset Management Group, LLC, which is 50% owned by FGI, held 104,078 shares for account of individual investors.
+Mr. Cerminara directly held 2,605 shares and 8,145 RSUs.

 FGI may be deemed to beneficially own the shares of common stock disclosed as directly owned by FGPP and FGPM.
 As principals of FGI, Messrs.
 Cerminara, Johnson and Moglia may be deemed to beneficially own the shares of common stock disclosed as directly owned by FGPP and FGPM.
 FGI Funds Management, LLC, as the investment manager to FGPP and FGPM as the relying manager to FGI, may be deemed to beneficially own the shares of common stock disclosed as directly owned by FGPP and FGPM.
 As principals of FGI Funds Management, LLC, Messrs.
 Cerminara and Johnson may be deemed to beneficially own the shares of common stock disclosed as directly owned by FGPP and FGPM.
-FGI and its affiliates, as the largest stockholder of RELM, may be deemed to beneficially own the shares of common stock disclosed as directly owned by RELM.
+FGI and its affiliates, as the largest stockholder of RELM, may be deemed to beneficially own the shares of common stock disclosed as directly owned by FGPP and FGPM.
+FGI and its affiliates, as the largest stockholder of RELM, Messrs.
+Cerminara and Johnson may be deemed to beneficially own the shares of common stock disclosed as directly owned by RELM.
 As principals of FGI and directors of RELM, Messrs.
+Cerminara and Johnson may be deemed to beneficially own the shares of common stock disclosed as directly owned by RELM.
+Messrs.
 Cerminara and Johnson may be deemed to beneficially own the shares of common stock disclosed as directly owned by RELM.
 Messrs.
 Cerminara, Johnson and Moglia expressly disclaim such beneficial ownership.
 FGI expressly disclaims beneficial ownership of the shares of common stock held by RELM.